This was originally posting in January of 2021. The most recent update was published on April 7, 2022.

-Now that so many of us have gotten a taste of remote work, we often can’t imagine going back.
+Now that many of us have gotten a taste of remote work, we often can’t imagine going back.
 Remote work means employees have the flexibility to set what time they eat their meals and exercise, less office politics, the ability to take a quick break as needed, and a lack of a commute.
 This often translates into increased productivity which benefits employees and employers alike.

 A question we’re often asked is “should I take a remote position and hope that it stays remote?”

 Our answer is that it depends.
 Sometimes companies are determined to get their teams back on site as quickly as possible.
 Others are realizing that their companies can flourish with remote employees.

 If you’re hoping that a role stays remote in the future, it’s a good idea to ask the right questions to gain valuable insight during the interview process.